Loss Carryback - Definition

 Loss Carryback Definition

-A Little More on Net Operating Loss (NOL) Carryback
+A Little More on What is Loss Carryback

 Example of Loss Carryback